 8. Filing Form 5500

-Each year, you’re required to file Form 5500 with the IRS if your FSA has 100 or more participants to report information about the plan.
+As part of your FSA administration responsibilities, you’re required to file Form 5500 with the IRS each year if your FSA has 100 or more participants to report information about the plan.
 If you offer more than one health and welfare plan and have a wrap plan document, you can just file one Form 5500 for all the plans rather than separate forms.

 9. Providing COBRA Coverage